 In the recent study it was found that people with Fibromyalgia could also be identified by their A1C levels.
 Researcher, Dr Miguel Pappolla, said:

 “Earlier studies discovered that insulin resistance causes dysfunction within the brain’s small blood vessels.
 Since this issue is also present in fibromyalgia, we investigated whether insulin resistance is the missing link in this disorder…We showed that most — if not all — patients with fibromyalgia can be identified by their A1C levels”.

 In light of the considerable amount of research undertaken into Fibromyalgia, the researchers were puzzled as to why this connection had not been identified before.
 They concluded that “the main reason for this oversight is that many patients with FM show A1C values currently considered to be within the normal range; however, this is the first study to analyze the data in an age-stratified manner.”

 Dr Pappolla explained that “Adjustment for the patients’ age was critical in highlighting the differences between patients and control subjects.”

 Once they had established the connection between insulin resistance and Fibromyalgia, the researchers then found they were able to treat Fibromyalgia-related pain by using Metformin.
-This is a relatively inexpensive drug used commonly to help people suffering Diabetes Type 2 to regulate their blood sugar level.
+This is a relatively inexpensive drug used commonly to help people suffering from Diabetes Type 2 to regulate their blood sugar level.
 For some participants, taking Metformin proved quite staggering in terms of the degree of pain relief achieved.

 It is hoped that for many Fibromyalgia sufferers, these findings may lead quickly to a drastic reduction in the need for stronger painkillers, including opioids.
-Not only will that result in fewer drug-related side-effects, it will save a huge amount of money in the cost of prescription medication.
+Not only will that result in fewer drug-related side-effects, but it will also save a huge amount of money in the cost of prescription medication.